ICLASS 2021 plenary lecture: New Ways to Image Sprays

 Edouard Berrocal was invited as a Keynote speaker to the 2016 Lisbon Symposia on Application of Laser Techniques to Fluid Mechanics.
 His presentation was entitled :

-Edouard Berrocal, a researcher in Combustion Physics at Lund University, has been awarded one of the most prestigious grants available to young researchers: an ERC Starting Grant.
+Edouard Berrocal, has been awarded one of the most prestigious grants available to young researchers: an ERC Starting Grant.
 The grant is worth EUR 1.5 million and will enable him to spend the next five years investigating what happens in the crucial moment at the start of combustion when the liquid fuel is injected into the combustion chamber and vaporises.
 Using advanced laser imaging technology that he has developed, it might become possible to observe the internal structure of fuel sprays, which remains as yet unknown.
-This new observation would provide valuable experimental data to computational modelers, making it possible to accurately simulate the effect of different injection strategies on engine performance.
+This new observation would provide valuable experimental data to computational spray modelers.

 Pictures from the ICLASS 2012 conference after Edouard Berrocal and Elias Kristensson received the Tanasawa award for the best conference article of the the International Conference of Liquid Atomization and Spray Systems - ICLASS 2009.

 From left to right: William Bachelo, Edouard Berrocal, Elias Kristensson and Heinrich Vogel.